 The audio signals in a mixer generally come in on a channel.
 A channel is designed to accept microphones, line-level devices such as amplifiers, preamps, signal processors (EQs, compressors, etc.), and/or direct instrument-level signals.

-The more channels a mixer has, the more audio signal can be connected and routed through it.
+The more channels a mixer has, the more audio signals can be connected and routed through it.
 This is true of recorded signals, live signals, auxiliary “return” channels, subgroup mix channels, and more.

 In terms of semantics, channels are often called “tracks” in mixing.